Musical Travelogue with Domna Samiou - Cappadocia, Farasa

 Music program, Television, ERT, 1977

 This episode is dedicated to the musical tradition of Farasa in Cappadocia.
-Domna Samiou meets the refugees from Farasa settled in Platy village in Macedonia and discusses with them about their lives both in Cappadocia and now in Greece.
-She also gives a comprehensive review of the history, geography, mythology and folk tradition of Farasa and Cappadocia, while she presents songs and dances of the area.
+Domna Samiou meets the refugees from Farasa who settled in Platy village in Macedonia after the Asia Minor catastrophy and asks questions about their lives both past in Cappadocia (Asia Minor) and present in Greece.
+She also gives a comprehensive review of the history, geography, mythology and folk tradition of Farasa and Cappadocia, while she presents songs and dances of the area..

-Mr. Averkios Karamouratidis talks about the history of the settlement of refugees in the region, the difficulties of the first period, and today's life.
+Mr. Averkios Karamouratidis talks about the settlement of refugees in the region, the difficulties of the first period, and today's life.

-Every housewife grinds the wheat in the stone mill to prepare the wheatmeal of the family.
+Every housewife grinds the wheat in the stone mill to prepare the oat groats of her family.

 The Dance with Kerchiefs is danced by Averkios Karamouratidis and Tryfonia Kouleridou.
 Singer Dimitris Goulas.
 Musicians: Pantelis Fourtounidis, kemane, Dimitris Goulas, oud, Christos Christianidis, goblet drum.

-During the filming, the same musicians played also the instrumental Dance with Kerchiefs, vivace - Zeinom
+The same musicians also performed the instrumental Dance with Kerchiefs, vivace - Zeinom

-Pantelis Fourtounidis plays a traditional tune that he calls the "The Tune of Life" and discuss with Domna Samiou.
+Pantelis Fourtounidis plays a traditional tune that he calls the "The Tune of Life" and discusses with Domna Samiou.